Congo demands sanctions on Rwanda, Uganda over rebels

 "It's more important than ever, as now we have proof that the drama in North Kivu is being manipulated by criminals who hold positions of power," he told Reuters.

-"We've taken note of this report which confirms what we already know about Rwanda and contains new information about Uganda ...
-We're in contact with our neighbors in Uganda over these very serious allegations," he said.
+"We've taken note of this report which confirms what we already know about Rwanda and contains new information about Uganda...
+We're in contact with our neighbours in Uganda over these very serious allegations," he said.

 While Kinshasa has regularly accused Kigali of meddling in Congo since an interim report in June revealed Rwandan links to the rebels, Uganda has recently played a central role in attempts to broker a negotiated settlement to the conflict.